eme64/blog/_posts/2026-03-20-Hotspot-JVM-Vectorization.md

 **Why Vectorize?**

 SIMD vectorization can significantly speed up computation.
-Of course it requires that the compuatation has some inherent parallelism, so it can be distributed over the SIMD vector elements.
+Of course it requires that the computation has some inherent parallelism, so it can be distributed over the SIMD vector elements.
 The speedup will be limited by the vector length (number of elements in the vector): if a vector can hold 8 `floats`, we can expect at most a 8x speedup.
 But often we get a bit less than this theoretical maximum speedup, especially if our computation is not compute-bound but memory-bound: at some point the memory throughput will be the bottleneck.
-Further, in most applications not everyting can be parallelized, some parts are unavoidably sequential.
+Further, in most applications not everything can be parallelized, some parts are unavoidably sequential.
 And so we can only expect to speed up the parallelizable parts.